 This learning area encourages students to apply their knowledge, practical skills and processes when using technologies and other resources to create innovative solutions that meet current and future needs.
 The technologies learning area includes design and technology, and digital technologies.

 The humanities learning area comprises history, geography, economics and business, and civics and citizenship.

 History aims to ensure that students develop knowledge, understanding and appreciation of the past and the forces that shape societies, including Australian society, as well as understanding and use of historical concepts, such as chronology, evidence, continuity and change, cause and effect, and significance.

 Geography is a structured way of exploring, analysing and understanding the characteristics of the places that make up our world, using concepts like place, environment, sustainability and change.
 It addresses scales from the personal to the global and time periods from a few years to thousands of years.

-Economics and business explores the ways individuals, families, the community, businesses and governments make decisions in relation to the allocation of resources.
-It aims to enable students to understand the process of economic and business decision-making and its effects on themselves and others, now and in the future.
+Economics and business explores the ways individuals, families, communities, businesses and governments make decisions in relation to the allocation of resources.
+It aims to enable students to understand the process of economic and business decision-making and its effects on them and others, now and in the future.

 Civics and citizenship enables students to investigate political and legal systems, and explore the nature of citizenship, diversity and identity in contemporary society.

 The arts learning area enables exploration of the dynamic relationships between the five arts subjects: dance, drama, media arts, music and visual arts.
 This involves students making and responding to artworks in many forms using various materials, techniques and technologies.
 Within all arts subjects, design facilitates the creative and practical realisation of ideas.